The Cheapest Auto Insurance Companies in Dallas, Texas, in 2026

 Key Takeaways

-• The cheapest car insurance company in Dallas is State Farm, with an average monthly rate of $66.
+• The cheapest car insurance company in Dallas is State Farm, with rates as cheap as $63 per month for a liability-only policy.

 • Nationwide, GEICO, and State Farm are some of our top picks for Dallas car insurance.